 The Holiday Home Tour Blog Hop is packed with holiday inspiration.
-From wrapping gifts to fine dinning and everything in-between.
-Each home has its unique style.
+From wrapping gifts to fine dining and everything in-between.
+Each home has a unique style.
 We hope you enjoy the tour and thank you for stopping by.
 Please hop over to also see these amazing holiday homes and gourmet treats by Lia at Southern Yankee DIY and Denise at Swellegant Life.
 We hope you have fun on the tour:

 It would not be Christmas at our home without these vintage Santa mugs.
-I started collecting them years ago and this is small sampling of the collection, however, as cute as they are they are never used for food.
+I started collecting them years ago and this is a small sampling of the collection, however, as cute as they are never used for food.
 Therefore, I have purchased brand new vintage style mugs for that very purpose and you can see my picks at the end of this post.

 This post contains affiliate links.
-This means that if you purchase from one of the these links I will make a small commission, but rest assured you will not pay more for any products
+This means that if you purchase from one of these links I will make a small commission, but rest assured you will not pay more for any products

 If you have been following my blog then you already know that I LOVE vintage and DIY.
 This dessert station is a combination of old, new and DIY.
 The rustic Christmas sign is my favorite sign and you can download the pattern HERE and make one too.
 I have added at “The O’Hern’s” to mine, but you can leave off that part and it looks wonderful.

-The vintage secretary is a tucked away in a niche where I added shelves above it.
+The vintage secretary is tucked away in a niche where I added shelves above it.
 This makes for the perfect place for this cozy display and, of course, a sweet station.

 Vintage Christmas napkin and vintage cookie cutters are a nod to the past.